 Among the items on sale are live chickens, caged songbirds, spices, tools, herbal medicines, colorful silk dresses, linen, parsnips, green peppers, scallions, tomatoes, sacks of grain, polished beans in a variety of shapes and colors, tools, gold necklaces, dyed silk clothes, dried reptile carcasses (used for medicine), multicolored piles of yarn, jeweled knives, firewood, boom boxes, camels, and snow leopard pelts.
 There are also sidewalk dentists, street barbers, donkey cart parking lots, bearded men in skullcaps and, tethered sheep, and merchants conducting horses auctions.
 Knife makers used old bicycles altered to spin grindstones to sharpen their knives.

 Michael Wines wrote in the New York Times: “Some residents say they also prefer a more modern environment.
 The thousand-year-old design that gives the Old City its charm often precludes basics like garbage pickup, sewers and fire hydrants."
-In the mayor's view, “demolition will give the Uighurs a better life and spare them from disaster in one fell swoop.
+In the mayor's view, “demolition will give the Uyghurs a better life and spare them from disaster in one fell swoop.
 All that said, there is a certain aura of forcible eviction about the demolition, an urgency that fear of earthquakes does not completely explain.
-The city is offering cash bonuses to residents who move out early---about $30 for those who vacate within 20 days; $15 if they move in a month.
+The city is offering cash bonuses to residents who move out early — about US$30 for those who vacate within 20 days; US$15 if they move in a month.
 Homes are razed as soon as they become empty, giving some alleys a gap-tooth look."[Source: Michael Wines, New York Times, May 28, 2009]

 From a cultural and historical perspective, this plan of theirs is stupid, Wu Lili, the managing director of the Beijing Cultural Protection Center, a nongovernmental group devoted to historic preservation, told the New York Times.
 From the perspective of the locals, it's cruel.
-Efforts by preservationist and overseas Uighurs to halt the development have largely been ineffective.
+Efforts by preservationist and overseas Uyghurs to halt the development have largely been ineffective.
 [Source: Michael Wines, New York Times, May 28, 2009] For more information See the article

-According to the plan 66 percent to 85 percent of Kashgar's Old City will be bulldozed.
-Alleys will be covered over.
-Narrow roads will be widened to 20 feet under the government's plan.
-In place of the old Old Old City will be a new Old City, a mix of midrise apartments, plazas, alleys widened into avenues and reproductions of ancient Islamic architecture to preserve the Uighur culture, Kashgar's vice mayor, Xu Jianrong, told the New York Times.
+According to the plan 66 percent to 85 percent of Kashgar's Old City was bulldozed.
+Alleys were be covered over.
+Narrow roads were widened to 20 feet under the government's plan.
+In place of the old Old Old City is a new Old City, a mix of midrise apartments, plazas, alleys widened into avenues and reproductions of ancient Islamic architecture to preserve the Uyghur culture, Kashgar's vice mayor, Xu Jianrong, told the New York Times.
 When the plan is complete Kashgar will look a lot more like a typical Chinese city or town.

 Kashgar's New Old Town

-The government said it would turn a small remaining area into a tourist center, where it would create an international heritage scenery to increase tourism.
-A recent statement by the Uyghur American Association said there was no indication yet as to who would benefit from a Chinese-managed Kashgar Old City.
-The association expressed a fear that the small remaining section will take on the characteristics of an open-air museum of Uighur culture, where once a vibrant community lived.
-[Ibid]
+The Chinese government turned small remaining area of Kashgar’s Old Town into a tourist center, where it said it would create an international heritage scenery to increase tourism.
+The Uyghur American Association said there was no indication who would benefit from a Chinese-managed Kashgar Old City.
+The association expressed a fear that the small remaining section will take on the characteristics of an open-air museum of Uyghur culture, where once a vibrant community lived.

 Henryk Szadziewski wrote in Opendemocracy.net, “In addition, the changes appear to involve new management of the old city.
 There have been rumors circulating online that the local government in Kashgar has offered a group of Han Chinese from Wenzhou the right to administer the area around the heart of the old city, the ancient Id-Kah mosque.
-In addition, oversight of the Appaq Khoja Mazar-a place of religious significance to Uighurs, though outside the old city itself-has it is said been offered to a Han Chinese company called Jinkun.
+In addition, oversight of the Appaq Khoja Mazar-a place of religious significance to Uyghurs, though outside the old city itself-has it is said been offered to a Han Chinese company called Jinkun.
 Whether these rumors are true, there is a genuine concern as to who the real beneficiaries are from the “residents' resettlement project."
 [Ibid]

 New Housing for Residents of Kashgar's Old Town